 If businesses have stores selling to other countries, it requires even more effort to maintain cultural targeting.
 Content must match the specific attributes of that audience.
 Localization requires so much research or knowledgable content creators who know the locale.
 Otherwise, such stores may fall short in converting the right people if translations are off or prices are error-prone post conversions.

 A PIM that deals with localization is immensely powerful in this global world.
 These days, selling in other countries is easier than ever – and it’s unusual not to do so.
-Instead of hiring a team to localize and translate content, a PIM like Catsy automatically translates product data.
+Instead of hiring a team to localize and translate content, a PIM and DAM software like Catsy automatically translates product data.
 Businesses can avoid potential issues with mixing up imperial and metric measurements and other locale-sensitive information.

 Of course, it’s still important to ensure that the curated copywriting on localized stores matches the culture.
 Direct translations don’t always make sense.
 With PIM, it’s much more manageable to create workflows for localization teams and develop content projects for any storefront.